gabrielecorbo/gabrielecorbo/README.md

 # Hi there 👋

-I am a Mathematical Engineering - Statistical Learning student at Politecnico di Milano, currently doing an Erasmus semester at TUDelft.
+I am a Mathematical Engineering - Statistical Learning student at Politecnico di Milano.

 As you will see my projects are principally focused on the resolution of variuos problems through the implementation of Machine Learning models.